George Eagle Memorial Scholarship

 - Must be an Ohio resident.

 - Students must be enrolled in a program leading to an undergraduate degree in Environmental Health or a related field as determined by the OEHA Board of Directors.

 - Must have a sophomore, junior, or senior standing in a baccalaureate program.

 - Whether attending school in Ohio or out of state, the student shall express the intent to become employed in environmental health in Ohio following graduation.

-- Member in good standing with the Ohio Environmental Health Association for two consecutive years prior to applying for scholarship.
+- An OEHA member in good standing for two consecutive years prior to applying for scholarship.

 - Registered Environmental Health Specialist (REHS) or Environmental Health Specialist in Training (EHSIT) in the State of Ohio.

 - The College or University must be an accredited school of higher learning.

-- A personal interview will be required of the top three candidates as determined by the Scholarship Committee at a time and location selected by the Committee.
+- A personal interview may be required, as determined by the Scholarship Committee.

 Please send applications and/or contributions to: